rado-s-creator/PromptCraft/README.md

 # PromptCraft
-AI Image Prompt Generator for Midjourney, Leonardo, VEO
+AI Image Prompt Generator with multiple style options and direct links to Midjourney, Leonardo, DALL·E, VEO3, and more.